pallets/flask/docs/design.rst

 Yes it is usually not such a bright idea to use thread locals.
 They cause troubles for servers that are not based on the concept of threads and make large applications harder to maintain.
-However Flask is just not designed for large applications or asyncronous servers.
+However Flask is just not designed for large applications or asynchronous servers.
 Flask wants to make it quick and easy to write a traditional web application.

 Also see the :ref:`becomingbig` section of the documentation for some